 Your new service will start on the date you selected during the checkout process, and you should be all set to move in.

 Be cautious, though, when you’re talking to any leasing agents.

-Many apartment complexes have deals in place with certain providers to offer you plans if you sign up at the moment.
+Many apartment complexes have deals with certain providers to offer you plans if you sign up in the moment.

-Just to drive our point home one more time, you should always pick a plan that fits the electricity usage profile of your specific apartment or rental, and not the first deal in front of you.
+To drive our point home one more time, you should always pick a plan that fits the electricity usage profile of your specific apartment or rental and not the first deal in front of you.